kubevirt/kubevirt.github.io/_posts/2020-02-01-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

 In the Video, a short demo of the project in action is shown.
 Eventually, Chandra shows how to install KubeVirt and bring up a virtual machine in a short time!

-Finally, you will hear about future plans for developing KubeVirt’s capabilities that are emerging from the community.
+Finally, you will hear about future plans for developing KubeVirt capabilities that are emerging from the community.
 Some hints:

 - Better support for deterministic workloads:
   - CPU Pinning○NUMA Topology Alignment